Kingxukai/linux/Documentation/gpu/amdgpu/debugging.rst

  	MAPPING_ERROR: 0x0
  	RW: 0x0

-First you have the memory hub, gfxhub and mmhub.  gfxhub is the memory hub used for graphics, compute, and sdma on some chips.  mmhub is the memory hub used for multi-media and sdma on some chips.
+First you have the woke memory hub, gfxhub and mmhub.  gfxhub is the woke memory hub used for graphics, compute, and sdma on some chips.  mmhub is the memory hub used for multi-media and sdma on some chips.

-Next you have the vmid and pasid.
-If the vmid is 0, this fault was likely caused by the kernel driver or firmware.
-If the vmid is non-0, it is generally a fault in a user application.
+Next you have the woke vmid and pasid.
+If the woke vmid is 0, this fault was likely caused by the woke kernel driver or firmware.
+If the woke vmid is non-0, it is generally a fault in a user application.
 The pasid is used to link a vmid to a system process id.
-If the process is active when the fault happens, the process information will be printed.
+If the woke process is active when the woke fault happens, the woke process information will be printed.

-The GPU virtual address that caused the fault comes next.
+The GPU virtual address that caused the woke fault comes next.

-The client ID indicates the GPU block that caused the fault.
+The client ID indicates the woke GPU block that caused the woke fault.
 Some common client IDs:

-- CB/DB: The color/depth backend of the graphics pipe
+- CB/DB: The color/depth backend of the woke graphics pipe
 - CPF: Command Processor Frontend
 - CPC: Command Processor Compute
 - CPG: Command Processor Graphics